chrisrosen1/DH-101-Starter-Repository/makes/week10.md

 The hardest part was building the structure.
 I had to make sure every choice connected correctly.
 If I did this again, I would add more choices and improve the design to make it more engaging.

-## Attribution & AI Use
+## 🤖 AI & Attribution
+### Tools Used
+- Twine
-- Tools used: Twine and ChatGPT
+- ChatGPT

+### What AI Generated
+- Brainstorming support
+- Minor troubleshooting help
 - AI prompts (summary): My game is based on Concept C: A Day in the Life, where AI assists or interferes with everyday decisions.
 In Twine, I created passages and connected them using links to build a story.
 I used choices to let the player decide whether to follow AI or ignore it throughout the day.
 Each choice leads to a different path and ending.

-- What AI generated: AI helped to fix errors and give me ideas.
-Twine built the story using my passages.
-- What you changed or decided: I decided the final story, choices, and endings.
-I changed and shaped any ideas to match my own concept.
-I made sure the game focused on control and freedom with AI.
+### Human Decisions
+- Wrote all story passages
+- Designed all choices and endings
+- Built the branching narrative structure
+- Developed the central theme about AI, freedom, and control